Cruising Q & A

 Still, on a small boat you'll be tempted to save weight and expense by using a short bit of chain.
 I recently completed a cruise on another Triton where the main anchor was a 25lb CQR with 55 feet of chain attached to 150 feet of nylon and though the anchor never dragged (and it was not severely tested), the nylon line did chafe through once on some bottom obstruction and I had to retrieve the anchor with a grapnel.
 I had not used a trip line this time because I'd relied on the stern anchor, which was holding the stern into the swell, to keep the bow anchor rode taught and off the bottom.
 Then a night of unusually high swell worked enough slack into the rodes to permit one to chafe through on some unseen rocks.
 From then on I avoided anchorages I felt were not suitable to the light ground tackle the boat carried.
 If you have any nylon anchor rode in contact with the sea bottom you are in danger of quickly chafing through on rocks, coral, or bottom obstructions.

 During the 1990's I use a 33lb Bruce as primary anchor on 150 feet of 5/16 high test chain with 50 feet of 3/4-inch nylon rode attached.
 Later improvements in anchor design had me change to a 35lb Delta plow-type anchor for better ultimate holding power.
 Though more expensive than the Delta, recent tests indicate the Rocna 33 may be the best primary anchor to carry for dependable holding and resetting under high loads in a variety of bottom conditions.
+In 2014 I upgraded to the Rocna and it has lived up to its reputation so far.
 I carry several 125-foot lengths of spare 5/8-inch nylon rode to extend the main anchor rode when needed.
 Anything longer than about 50 feet of nylon permanently attached will not flake itself down in a small anchor locker and would require a second person below to coil it down during retrieval.

 A 33-35 lb anchor is heavier and 150 feet is more chain than normally needed, but there may come a time when a heavy anchor saves your boat.
 During passages, my heavy bow anchor is stored in a cockpit locker to reduce weight on the bow and the deck chain pipe sealed with a cap that has a eye underneath attached to the anchor chain and ready for easy reconnection to the anchor.
 In 1995 I replaced my heavy bronze anchor windlass with a lighter model aluminum Lofrans Royal.
 If you lack a windlass you can always hitch a line from the chain and run it back to another winch for times when you need some extra leverage.
 A manual anchor windlass can be excruciatingly slow during anchor retrieval and is the main reason many sailors choose an electric windlass.
 But the electric windlass costs more, requires large battery cables and engine driven alternator running and is more prone to failure.
 It's also more likely to injure somebody.
 For a small boat on a budget, a manual windlass is most practical.